 How do I report a bereavement?

-You will also need to send an original or certified copy of the death certificate to Civil Service Pensions who will review any monies due to or from the estate or beneficiaries.
+You will also need to send an original death certificate to Civil Service Pensions who will review any monies due to or from the estate or beneficiaries.
 If the deceased was in receipt of a pension, on receipt of the notification, pension payments will be suspended.

 Please refer to the scheme guides for more detailed information.

 Pension contributions are a percentage of your pensionable earnings.